What's The Best Method To Weigh A Bed-Ridden Patient?

 Weighing a patient who is ambulant is not something which gives us any cause for thought but weighing a patient who is bed-ridden or bed-bound could be a challenging task without the appropriate weighing scale.

 Different Devices for Weighing Bed-Ridden Patients

 There are different options available for weighing patients, including patients with limited mobility and those who are bed-ridden or immobile.

 Medical chair scales, or sit-on chair scales, are an excellent way to weigh patients who have limited mobility, or who cannot stand long enough to be weighed on a traditional floor scale.
 They are easy to move around and bring to the patient when needed.

-Similarly, a wheelchair scale is also very useful when weighing a person with limited or no mobility.
+Similarly, a wheelchair scale is also very useful when weighing a person with limited or no mobility and wheelchair users generally.
 This is a ramped platform on the floor which a wheelchair can be wheeled onto to weigh the patient.

 With both of these chair scale options, a patient must be able to sit in a chair to be weighed.
+And like floor scales, they are best placed on a hard and flat surface for accurate measurements.
 This would not necessarily be the best option for a patient who is bed-ridden or completely immobile.

 Bed scales are ideal instruments to weigh patients who are bed-ridden and positioned permanently lying down, with their biggest benefit being that a patient does not have to be moved from their bed.
 This means that when weighing the patient there is minimal disruption, making the process easy and comfortable; a high priority.

 Like the chair scale, bed scales are available in different formats.
 There are portable bed scales which consist of portable floor pads – this type of scale means that the scale can be brought to the patient.
 Or there’s a more permanent solution which is a bed scale fixed to the floor.
 In some cases beds are available with a built-in scale.